seatsio/seatsio-react/README.md

 </div>
 ```

-By default, `<SeatsioSeatingChart>` is as wide as its parent div, and as high as the drawing that's rendered.

-To set an explicit height, style the element (e.g. a div) that contains the `<SeatsioSeatingChart>`.
+The chart uses 100% of the width and height of the DOM element (e.g. a div) in which you render it.
+Play with the size of that element to change the chart size.

 ### onRenderStarted()